belpmx/blind-75-leetcode-questions/README.md

 # Blind 75 LeetCode Questions
 Curated List of Top 75 LeetCode Questions

-Structure, you will find a jafa file with two classes First one is my solution.
+Structure, you will find a java file with two classes First one is my solution.
 Second one is solution by the original author.

 My solution(s) is with comments and is meant to be explanatory and easy to read.
 Feel free to use my solution as you want and post credits if you feel it.

-Links on leetcode
+Links on LeetCode

 [1.
 Two Sum](https://leetcode.com/problems/two-sum/)